Luxcium/boxed-list/README.md

 **Box is:**
  - **An Applicative** of type `Box<T>`

-    To put something inside the box use the static method *of* `Box.of<string>('something')` where the generic type anotation is optional. it can contain any value.
+    To put something inside the box use the static method *of*: `Box.of<string>('something')` where the generic type anotation is optional. it can contain any value.

  - **A Functor** of return type `Box<R>`

-    To interact on the internal value use the instance method `box.map<number>(something => something.length)` where the optional generic type anotation is the `R` return type of the mapping function.
+    To interact on the internal value use the instance method *map*: `box.map<number>(something => something.length)` where the optional generic type anotation is the `R` return type of the mapping function.

+ - **An Unbox and a Value** of return type `<T>`

+   To extract the contained value of your box you can use the instance method *box*: `box.unbox()` or tap on it's alias, the instance property *value*: `box.value` after chaining many transformation with map it looks pretty elegant and satifying to tap on the internal value using a property so easely.

+  - **An Apply** of return type `Box<R>`
+    To interact with the value inside a given box use a boxed function as the argument to the instance method *ap*: `box.ap(Box.of(something=>something.toUpperCase()))`

+  - **A Chain** of return type `Box<R>`

+    The chain method takes one argument, it must be a function which returns a value.
+This function must return a value of the `Box` type and the chain itself will return a value of the `Box` type.

   Applicative Apply<T>, Chain<T>, Map<T>, Unbox<T>, Value<T>

 ## BoxedList

+DOCUMENTATION INCOMPLE ― WORK IN PROGRESS
 ## BoxedGenerator

+DOCUMENTATION INCOMPLE ― WORK IN PROGRESS
 <!--
 A Array.map() is a very useful function but, unfortunately, it only works with synchronous functions.
 A simple workaround for using async map functions is to use Promise.all() or its more tolerant brother Promise.allSettled()